 Concordia’s chief information officer France Bigras announces her retirement for September 2023

-France Bigras, Concordia’s chief information officer for Instructional and Information Technology Services (IITS), will be retiring on September 30 after more than 37 years working in the field of information technology.
+France Bigras, Concordia’s vice-president of information and instructional technology services (IITS) and chief information officer, will be retiring on September 30 after more than 37 years working in the field of information technology.
 Bigras has been an essential part of the university’s administration, leading the department through a time of transformational change and innovation.